 - Do not add date of birth or attach a photograph to your CV.
 These are not required.

-Remember our Candidate Matching Co-ordinator Nicola Taylor (firstname.lastname@example.org) is always on hand to offer advice on your CV should you want it.
+Remember our Candidate Matching Co-ordinator Nicola Taylor (email@example.com) is always on hand to offer advice on your CV should you want it.
 We also offer a CV checking service as part of our added value service, so please feel free to send copies of your CV directly to Nicola for review and feedback.